dstorrs/racket-queue/README.md

 queue
 =====

 A Racket package for functional FIFO queues.
+Amortized O(1) for insert and removal.

 NB:  This module is for regular Racket.
 For *Typed* Racket, https://docs.racket-lang.org/functional-data-structures/Queues.html may or may not be better for your needs.